WSJ editor tells staff she is 'very concerned' for safety of reporter arrested in Russia – KION546

 Latour said Dow Jones is “thankful for the outpouring of support for Evan and The Wall Street Journal from readers, colleagues in the news business and many others.”

-The New York Times said in a statement Thursday that it is “deeply concerned” by the arrest of Wall Street Journal reporter Evan Gershkovich in Russia.
+The New York Times, which previously employed Gershkovich as a news assistant, said in a statement that it is “deeply concerned” by his arrest.

 “Evan is a former Times employee whose coverage of Russia for the Wall Street Journal has been unfailingly fair and accurate,” a spokesperson for The Times said.
 “We urge his immediate release.
 As we have seen too often, the arrest of journalists anywhere in the world deprives the public of news that is essential to all of us.”

-The National Press club on Thursday called on Russia to immediately release Gershkovich, calling his detention “unjust,” and is also urging action from the State Department.
+The National Press club also called on Russia to immediately release Gershkovich, calling his detention “unjust,” and urging action from the State Department.

 The group, described as a global organization for journalists, said that in addition to considering this an unjust detention, it’s calling on the State Department to “designate his detention in that manner at once.”